jorgenek/MMM-Tegneserie/README.md

 # MMM-Tegneserie
-A module for MagicMirror<sup>2</sup> that displays comics from Dagbladet.no.
+A module for MagicMirror<sup>2</sup> that displays comics from Dagbladet.no/tegneserie.

 <img src="lunch.png"></img>